 A central tenet of the hypothesis put forth in these pages is that we are not separate from the cosmos, the global climate.
 Could we be overheating?

-Overheating, in this context, would mean mild metabolic acidosis.
+Overheating, in this context, would mean metabolic acidosis.
 But we must maintain pH 7, so when we overheat in one area, we “overcool” somewhere else.
 In this case, the corresponding (compensatory) overcooling would be respiratory alkalosis.

 Here is a very simple summary of compensatory respiratory alkalosis:

 There has also been recent inquiry into whether impaired systemic oxygen extraction (SOE) might be a factor in ME/CFS (Chronic Fatigue Syndrome).
 I believe in ME/CFS, we are seeing the opposite problem.
 The metabolic rate is too slow and the pH range is too wide.